Crime in Estonia

-Crime in Estonia is combated by the Estonian police and other agencies.
+Estonia is a relatively safe country, and the risk of being a victim of crime in Estonia is small by international standards.
+As in other post-Soviet states, crime increased in the 1990s, often referred to as the wild nineties, but then it has gradually decreased in the 21st century.

 Crime by type

 Murder

-In 2015, Estonia had a murder rate of 3.19 per 100,000 population.
-There were a total of 42 murders in Estonia in 2015.
+In 2020, Estonia had a murder rate of 2.8 per 100,000 population.
+This was the third highest rate among the European Union countries, behind Latvia (4.9) and Lithuania (3.5); nevertheless, it was lower than the global average of 6.1 victims per 100,000 people (in 2017).
+In 2022, there were a total of 18 murders, which was the lowest number since regaining independence.

 The murder rate was considerably higher in the 1990s and the 2000s.
 An average of 9.4 people per 100,000 per year were killed in Estonia between 1999 and 2001.

 Organised crime

 Organized crime is characterized by a loose alliance of mobster groups, principally of Russian origins, with a wide range of different rackets: prostitution, motor vehicle theft, drug trafficking, and previously also "providing" workers to building contracts in Finland, where the criminal organizations were confiscating a share of workers' wages.
-Although small, the mafia is hierarchical and well-organized, which has enabled its survival.

-The Common Fund
+Common Fund

-The Common Fund (ühiskassa) is a traditional umbrella organisation of criminal groups, a trade union of sorts which settles conflicts and establishes the boundaries of the spheres of interest of the various groups.
+The Common Fund (ühiskassa) is a traditional umbrella organisation of criminal groups, a trade union of sorts that settles conflicts and establishes the boundaries of the spheres of interest of the various groups.
 In 2003, the Common Fund had been dominated for about 15 years by Nikolai Tarankov of Russian heritage and KGB training.
 However, Tarankov was killed by his godson in 2016.
 The Common Fund pays for lawyers of caught members, purchases and delivers packages to imprisoned members and covers other expenses.
 Such "insurance" increases the loyalty of the members.

-In 2005, the Estonian Central Criminal Police noticed a decline in revenues of the Common Fund, leading to capture of several high-ranking members.
+In 2005, the Estonian Central Criminal Police noticed a decline in revenues of the Common Fund, leading to the capture of several high-ranking members.
 The decline has been attributed to changes in Estonian society, particularly those experienced in the lead-up to accession to European Union.

-In 2010s, the police have been successful in disrupting the operations of the Obtshak by arresting high-ranking members.
+The police have been successful in disrupting the operations of the Obshchak by arresting their high-ranking members since at least the 2010s.
 One of the kingpins, Assar Paulus, was convicted in 2016 for founding a criminal organization and funding drug trafficking.
-The gang got its income through illegal debt collection and extortion, and some members committed tax fraud, drug crimes and violent crimes.
-In general, violent crime and protection rackets have become a thing of the past: it is no longer necessary for ordinary businessmen to pay protection money.
-Instead, the mafia is more involved in drug trade and white-collar crime such as tax fraud.
-Also, many former mafia "businessmen" have moved to legitimate business.
+The mafia got its income through illegal debt collection using methods like extortion, tax fraud, drug trafficking and violent crimes.
+In general, violent crime and protection rackets have become a thing of the past in the organization: it is no longer necessary for ordinary businesspeople to pay protection money to the mafia.
+Instead, the mafia is more involved in the drug trade and white-collar crime such as tax fraud.
+Also, many former mafia "businesspeople" have moved to legitimate businesses.